Compared with traditional welding technology, laser welding (see Figure 1) has the following advantages:

 Typical applications are deep penetration welding, heat conduction welding, laser metal cladding, brazing and plastic welding, with a high efficiency of up to 40% to reduce production operating costs.

-Since there is no need for extra resonant cavity structure, TruDiode laser is very delicate.
+Since there is no need for extra resonant cavity structure, the TruDiode laser is very delicate.

-It is superior to solid-state lasers in thermal performance, and can accumulate a large amount of heat depending on the flow of gas, and is suitable for use as high-power lasers.
+It is superior to solid-state lasers in thermal performance, and can accumulate a large amount of heat depending on the flow of gas, and is suitable for use as high-power laser.

-With excellent laser products, affordable price and product localization strategy, it quickly gained a large domestic laser market share.
+With excellent laser products, affordable prices and product localization strategy, it quickly gained a large domestic laser market share.